 Go ahead and look at the ingredients of what you are feeding your cat right now.
 Every ingredient other than meat, organ, and bone is filler.
 Your cat is getting absolutely nothing from it.
 You are paying for poop - and stinky poop, at that, because the cat's body does not have the enzymes needed to digest ingredients that do not come from animals; therefore, plant-based ingredients ferment while working their way through the body.

 But the fact that dry kibble includes ingredients that the cat's body can't digest isn't the biggest problem with kibble.
 The biggest problem with kibble is that it is dry; it has minimal moisture content.

 All domestic cats find their roots in the cats of the African desert.
 Water in North Africa is scarce, so the cat's body was designed to get its water from its food.
-Feeding kibble not only doesn't give the cat the water that its body needs, but it also increases the body's need for water which makes kibble double trouble.
-Now, the body needs more water than normal for it to try to metabolize this unnatural dry food into something from which it can extract nutrients.
+Feeding kibble not only doesn't give the cat the water that its body needs, but it also increases the body's need for water, which makes kibble double trouble.
+Now, the body needs more water than normal for it to metabolize this unnatural dry food into something from which it can extract nutrients.